jbx-protocol/juice-docs/docs/dev/learn/architecture/terminals.md

 Juicebox project can be configured to use any contract that adheres to [`IJBPaymentTerminal`](/dev/api/interfaces/ijbpaymentterminal/) to manage inflows and outflows of tokens.
 To understand the basics, read the [glossary](/dev/learn/glossary/payment-terminal/).

 In practice, terminal functionality is implemented across several interfaces, abstract contracts, and implementation contracts.
+This modular architecture allows for greater flexibility when extending the protocol.[^1]

 #### Interfaces